civican/legisinfo/44-1/bills/C-26/bill_text.md

   **(3)** A person who enters into a compliance agreement with a designated person is deemed to have committed the violation in respect of which the compliance agreement was entered into.

-  **(4)** If the designated person under is of the opinion that a person who has entered into a compliance agreement has complied with it, the designated person must serve a notice to that effect on the person and, on the service of that notice, the proceedings in respect of the violation are ended.
+  **(4)** If the designated person is of the opinion that a person who has entered into a compliance agreement has complied with it, the designated person must serve a notice to that effect on the person and, on the service of that notice, the proceedings in respect of the violation are ended.

   **(5)** If the designated person is of the opinion that a person who has entered into a compliance agreement has not complied with it, the designated person must cause the person to be served with a notice of default informing them that they are liable to pay, within the time and in the manner set out in the notice of default, the penalty set out in the notice of violation in respect of which the compliance agreement was entered into, less any amount they paid under the compliance agreement.